incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

     end
 end
 ```
-### Simplicity is the key
+### Simplicity is key
 Where should I start first?
 Model specs, Controller specs, Runner specs or Repository Specs?
 This question has to be responded to every time a new resource or functionality is addressed.

-In 1952 William Edmund Hick and Ray Hyman a pair of psychologists conducted an experiment to examine relationship between number of stimuli present and individual’s reaction time to any given stimulus, the result was obvious the more stimuli to choose from, the longer it takes user to make a decision on which one to interact with.
+In 1952, William Edmund Hick and Ray Hyman a pair of psychologists conducted an experiment to examine the relationship between the number of stimuli present and an individual’s reaction time to any given stimulus.
+The result was obvious, the more options the user had to choose from, the longer it took them to decide on which one to interact with.

-Outside in test driven development resolves this problem.
+Outside-In Test Driven Development solves this problem.

 Using this approach I started with the feature or end point specification and worked my way inwards towards the repository layer.
 This test dropped me to the next layer, Controller, whose implementation is written after writing a spec for it.
-Fixing this should have fixed the end point specification, but it drops further down to the next layer, Runner(which contains the application login), whose implementation is written after the spec for it.
+Fixing the controller spec should have fixed the end point specification, but it dropped further down to the next layer, Runner (which contained the application login), whose implementation is written after its spec.

 The model is independent, and the spec for it can be written independent of the above flow.